nixworks/public/news/2004/05/31/README.md

 ##### Egypt
 ### [ U.S. and Egypt fear an Islamist takeover of the Gaza Strip as a result of a possible Israeli pullout.
 They debate the role of Arafat, as Prime Minister Sharon confronts his own cabinet's opposition led by Netanyahu. ](/news/2004/05/31/u-s-and-egypt-fear-an-islamist-takeover-of-the-gaza-strip-as-a-result-of-a-possible-israeli-pullout-they-debate-the-role-of-arafat-as-pr.md)
-_Context: Egypt, Yassir Arafat, Israel, Ariel Sharon, Gaza Strip, Benjamin Netanyahu, Islamist_
+_Context: Gaza Strip, Islamist, Yassir Arafat, Israel, Benjamin Netanyahu, Ariel Sharon, Egypt_

 ## [Previous Day...](/news/2004/05/30/index.md)